 GMERC recognises that opportunities to study wildlife and especially primates in Tanzania are limited and yet there is growing demand for field experience.
 We thus offer internships for those candidates who seek to learn more about field primatology, primate conservation, and scientific research in behavioural biology in western Tanzania.
-Our ability to offer these internships and support these aspiring Tanzanian primatologists depends on your generosity.
+Our ability to offer these internships and support these aspiring Tanzanian primatologists depends on the generosity of those who share this cause.
 If you are interested in learning more, either to support this cause, or as a candidate to be considered, please reach out to us at firstname.lastname@example.org.

 My names is Alice Deogratias Mwombeki.